Palliative Care at Home

 - The patient would benefit from serious illness case management at home to ensure that the level of services they receive meets their care needs, such as home health care or hospice

 Who benefits from Palliative Care at Home?

-People living with cancer, congestive heart failure, kidney disease, COPD, ALS and other life-threatening condition.
-Also, individuals who feel their quality of life has been compromised by a serious illness
+People living with cancer, congestive heart failure, kidney disease, COPD, ALS and other serious illness.
+Also, individuals who feel their quality of life has been compromised by a serious illness.

 Does referral for Palliative Care at Home mean I am dying?

-No. Research shows that Palliative Care can help people live longer by reducing the symptoms and stress a serious illness may cause.
-Being referred for a Palliative Care consultation does mean that you are dealing with difficult medical problems - ones that cause symptom to suddenly worsen, create discomfort, emotional uncertainty and personal complications for you and your loved ones.
+Being referred for a Palliative Care consultation does mean that you are dealing with difficult medical problems - ones that cause symptoms to suddenly worsen, create discomfort, emotional uncertainty and personal complications for you and your loved ones.

 Do I need to stop curative or life-prolonging care to receive Palliative Care?